Siemens, Mitsubishi improve offer for Alstom's energy assets

 Siemens-MHI and GE have been facing off in a battle for control of Alstom's power businesses that has seen the Socialist government give itself powers to block any deal in the name of protecting local jobs and influence over a strategic sector.

-Under their amended offer, Siemens-MHI would pay 8.2 billion euros ($11.2 billion) in cash rather than 7 billion and value Alstom's power businesses at 14.6 billion euros, 400 million more than previously and still well above GE's 12.4 billion.
+Under their amended offer, Siemens-MHI would pay 8.2 billion euros (6.56776 billion pounds) in cash rather than 7 billion and value Alstom's power businesses at 14.6 billion euros, 400 million more than previously and still well above GE's 12.4 billion.

 Alstom said its board of directors would convene no later than June 23 to review the reshaped offers.